 - whether the examiner expressed a negative opinion to the veteran about the strength of his or her claim.

 The more specific the veteran and the witnesses are regarding any deficiencies with the C&P exams the better.
-Should VA deny the claim the veteran can show the inadequacies of the exam.
+Should the veterans’ disability claim be denied, the veteran can show the inadequacies of the exam.
 The veteran or his representative may choose to send in a response to the VA challenging the C&P results.
-The challenge may demand VA order a new exam with a different examiner.
-Alternately, the challenge could request that VA get the examiner to clarify his opinion.
+The challenge may demand VA to order a new exam with a different examiner.
+Alternately, the challenge could request that the VA get the examiner to clarify his opinion.

-What do I do if I disagree with the C&P results?
+What do I do if I disagree with the C&P Exam results?

-You should choose an appeal path under the AMA system.
+You should choose an appeal path under the new VA appeals process system.
 But you need to evaluate the C&P exam too.
 In order for the C&P examination to be adequate, it must: